Tyrn/wei/the-insider-en.typ

      Are salted with the salt of human tears...

-     Bemish lowered his eyes looking at the front page - it was Percy Bysshe Shelley.
+     Bemish lowered his eyes looking at the front page---it was Percy Bysshe Shelley.

      "Ah," Bemish  said, "Unfathomable means bottomless.
 It's a poetic word.